jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/default-endpoints.md

 ```

 !!! warning
-    Submitting the samel URLs to multiple endpoints is not recommended.
-The IndexNow service is designed to propagate URLs to other search engines once you've submitted successfully to one IndexNow endpoint.
+    It is not recommended to submit the same URLs to multiple endpoints.
+Once you have successfully submitted to one [IndexNow](https://www.indexnow.org) endpoint, the IndexNow service is designed to propagate your URLs to other search engines, so you do not need to submit to multiple endpoints.

 ## List of Default Endpoints
 The following endpoints are provided by default with the IndexNow for Python package: